MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/get-started-create-api-instances.md

     - **License.docx** - Microsoft Word file with the license to use this data and software.
     ![Verify tools folder](media/get-started-tools-folder.png)

-## Download the deployment command from your Azure Storage Account
+## Download the command line tool (kesm.exe) from your Azure Storage Account

 Each MAKES deployment includes a command line tool (kesm.exe) required to provision an instance of MAKES in Azure.
 To download the command line tool, open the **tools** folder.
 Select the **kesm.zip** file.
 Then, select **Download** from the top ribbon: